achrafberrihi/achrafberrihi.github.io/README.md

 - **Master’s Degree in Electrical and Intelligent Systems Engineering** – EMSI, 2023
 - **Bachelor’s Degree in Data and AI Engineering** – ENSEM, 2021
+- **Diploma Of Specialized Technician in ElectroMecanical Engineering** – ISIC,2019

 ---